TestBash Philadelphia 2017

 - We must be mindful of “failure fatigue” when adding automation runs

-He is an accomplished speaker who has presented at both local and national meetings and conferences.
-He is an advisor to Software Test Professionals and STPCon, as well as a member of the Industry Advisory Board of the Advanced Research Center for Software Testing and Quality Assurance (STQA) at UT Dallas.
-Paul looks forward to sharing his experiences and expanding his automation and testing knowledge of other product environments.
+Paul GrizzaffiAs a Principal Automation Architect at Magenic, Paul Grizzaffi is following his passion of providing technology solutions to testing and QA organizations, including automation assessments, implementations, and through activities benefiting the broader testing community.
+An accomplished keynote speaker and writer, Paul has spoken at both local and national conferences and meetings.
+He is an advisor to Software Test Professionals and STPCon, as well as a member of the Industry Advisory Board of the Advanced Research Center for Software Testing and Quality Assurance (STQA) at UT Dallas where he is a frequent guest lecturer.
+Paul enjoys sharing his experiences and learning from other testing professionals; his mostly cogent thoughts can be read on his blog at https://responsibleautomation.wordpress.com/.

 So Mr Testing Coach - What Do You Do?